saumanraaj/QA-Agent/README.md

 - **Android in the Wild**: Real user session dataset
 - **OpenAI**: LLM integration and reasoning capabilities

-## Support

-For questions and support:
-- Create an issue in the GitHub repository
-- Check the documentation in the `docs/` folder
-- Review the example configurations in `examples/`

----

 **Built for the QualGent Research Scientist coding challenge**